-If your granddaughter develops more-serious signs or symptoms of coxsackievirus infection, such as severe headaches, joint pain or a high fever, she should be evaluated by a doctor.
-Coxsackievirus infection can lead to meningitis, but most cases are uncomplicated and resolve within a week or so.
-However, in rare cases, a child infected with coxsackievirus can develop a severe illness that may require hospitalization.
+Most cases of coxsackievirus infection are uncomplicated and resolve within a week or so.
+If your granddaughter develops more-serious signs or symptoms, such as severe headaches, joint pain or a high fever, she should be evaluated by a doctor.
+Coxsackievirus infection can lead to meningitis, and in rare cases, a child infected with coxsackievirus can develop a severe illness that may require hospitalization.

 See more Expert Answers